-In accordance with 28 U.S.C. § 1865(b), any person will be deemed qualified to serve on grand and petit juries in this district unless such person:
+In accordance with 28 U.S.C. § 1865(b) and Ninth Circuit caselaw, any person will be deemed qualified to serve on grand and petit juries in this district unless such person:

-- (1) Is not a citizen of the United States, is less than 18 years old, or has not resided for a period of one year within the judicial district; - (2) Is unable to read, write, and understand the English language with a degree of proficiency sufficient to satisfactorily fill out the juror qualification questionnaire; - (3) Is unable to speak the English language;

-- (4) Is incapable, by reason of mental or physical infirmity, to render satisfactory jury service; or - (5) Has a charge pending against him/her for the commission of, or has been convicted in a State or Federal court of record of, a crime punishable by imprisonment for more than one year and his/her civil rights have not been restored.
+- (1) Is not a citizen of the United States, is less than 18 years old, or has not resided for a period of one year within the judicial district: - (2) Is unable to read, write, and understand the English language with a degree of proficiency sufficient to satisfactorily fill out the juror qualification questionnaire; - (3) Is unable to speak the English language; - (4) Is incapable, by reason of mental or physical infirmity, to render satisfactory jury service; or - (5) Has been convicted in a State or Federal court of record of a crime for which he/she was punished for more than one year and his/her civil rights have not been restored.